Best Baker in America

-Best Baker in America is an American cooking competition television series that airs on Food Network.
+Best Baker in America is an American cooking reality competition television series that airs on Food Network.

 The first season of the series officially premiered on September 27, 2017; and it was presented by Bon Appétit magazine editor Adam Rapoport, who also served as a judge alongside Food Network chefs Jason Smith and Marcela Valladolid.
 The second season of the series premiered on May 7, 2018; with Rapoport having been replaced as host by chef Scott Conant, along with a rotating lineup of special guest chefs who would serve as the third judge.
 The third season premiered on May 13, 2019.
 Season 4 premiered on May 3, 2021.

 Season 1

 There are 8 professional and home bakers competing in a 6-episode baking tournament.
 One person is eliminated every week until the final episode where the final three compete for the grand prize of $25,000.